ipilcher/rhsummit/guide.md

   DockerSwiftProxyImage: 172.16.0.1:8787/rhosp12/openstack-swift-proxy-server:12.0-20180309.1
 ```

-There are a number of interesting things about this file.
+There are a number of noteworthy things about this file.

 Most of the parameters in this file specify an image that will be
 used to run one or more services in the overcloud; the image specified by